 This pioneering project is funded by the German Federal Environmental Foundation (DBU), which supports innovative, exemplary and solution-oriented projects for the protection of the environment.

 The Bremen Exhibition & Conference Center is located in the heart of the city and is easily accessible by foot, bicycle, or public transport.
 A large selection of accommodations, restaurants, and the historic city centre are within walking distance.
 The city centre is only 12 minutes by tram from Bremen Airport.
 Bicycles for hire with online booking are available throughout the city.
 The use of public transport during the week of the ICRS 2020 is expected to be free of charge for all participants.

 Unavoidable local CO2 emissions will be offset by payments to the "Bremer Klimafonds", a local corporate environmental campaign for climate protection that supports social and cultural organisations for their energy efficiency projects.
 In addition, certified local renaturation projects, such as the already established regional "peat wetting", are supported.
 Renaturated peat landscapes are known to bind CO2 efficiently for many decades.

 To offset the CO2 emissions of delegates travelling to Bremen, our partners at KlimaInvest, a climate-neutrality agency based in Hamburg, have identified certified remediation projects in the immediate vicinity and/or with a positive impact on local coral reefs, which can be supported.

 The current list of identified projects includes:

-1. Mangrove restoration and conservation
+1. Mangrove and peat forest conservation

 For the successful implementation of a complete carbon offset, supporters are still needed to cover the associated costs.
 Please contact us if you are interested in supporting our efforts to make ICRS 2020 a climate-neutral global event.